Massachusetts Bay Transportation Authority: Commuter rail

 The first commuter rail service in the United States was operated over what is now the Framingham/Worcester Line beginning in 1834.
 Within the next several decades, Boston was the center of a massive rail network, with eight trunk lines and dozens of branches.
 By 1900, ownership was consolidated under the Boston and Maine Railroad to the north, the New York Central Railroad to the west, and the New York, New Haven and Hartford Railroad to the south.
 Most branches and one trunk line – the former Old Colony Railroad main – had their passenger services discontinued during the middle of the 20th century.
-In 1964, the MBTA was formed to subsidize the failing suburban railroad operations, with an eye towards converting many to extensions of the existing rapid transit system.
+In 1964, the MBTA was formed to fund the failing suburban railroad operations, with an eye towards converting many to extensions of the existing rapid transit system.
 The first unified branding of the system was applied on October 8, 1974, with "MBTA Commuter Rail" naming and purple coloration analogous to the four subway lines.
 The system continued to shrink – mostly with the loss of marginal lines with one daily round trip – until 1981.
 The system has been expanded since, with four lines restored (Fairmount Line in 1979, Old Colony Lines in 1997, and Greenbush Line in 2007), six extended, and a number of stations added and rebuilt, especially on the Fairmount Line.

-Several further expansions are planned or proposed.
-The South Coast Rail project, for which preliminary construction began in 2014, would extend the Stoughton section of the Providence/Stoughton Line to Taunton, with two branches to New Bedford and Fall River.
-Extensions of the Providence/Stoughton Line to Kingston, Rhode Island, the Middleborough/Lakeville Line to Buzzards Bay, and the Lowell Line into New Hampshire are also proposed.
-Infill stations at West Station and South Salem are under construction or planned.

 Each commuter rail line has up to eleven fare zones, numbered 1A and 1 through 10.
 Riders are charged based on the number of zones they travel through.
 Tickets can be purchased on the train, from ticket counters or machines in some rail stations, or with a mobile app called mTicket.
 If a local vendor or ticket machine is available, riders will pay a surcharge for paying with cash on board.
 Fares range from $2.40 to $13.25, with multi-ride and monthly passes available, and $10 unlimited weekend passes.
 In 2016, the system averaged 122,600 daily riders, making it the fourth-busiest commuter rail system in the nation.

-The MBTA commuter rail network was the first in the nation to offer free on-board Wi-Fi.
-It offers Wi-Fi-enabled coaches on all train sets.